Bsin2020/docs/vps_staking_with_gui.md

+# GUI-based VPS Installation Guide

-# This guide is to create VPS staking solution with a GUI interface for beginners.
+**This guide is to create VPS staking solution with a GUI interface for beginners.**

 Expert users may not require the installation of the GUI Desktop can interact with the wallet only thourgh command lines.

- - STEP 1: Create an account in a VPS provider.
+## Create an account in a VPS provider.

 This solution has been configured with OVHCloud with a VPS of 3.6 EUR per month.